umkithya/Cyrus-Pagination/README.md

 A library for easily displaying paginated data, created by Um Kithya.

-`InfiniteList` comes in handy when building features like activity feeds, news feeds, or anywhere else where you need to lazily fetch and render content for users to consume.
+`Cyrus Pagination` comes in handy when building features like activity feeds, news feeds, or anywhere else where you need to lazily fetch and render content for users to consume.

 ## Example